The global knowledge network for professionals in the energy and industry

-NeuConnect receives 14 transformers for UK-Germany link
+NeuConnect receives 14 transformers for the UK–Germany link

 Transformador de Siemens Energy transportado para el proyecto NeuConnect que conectará las redes eléctricas del Reino Unido y Alemania.